Q: What is a Metropolitan Planning Organization (MPO)?

 Q: What does the MPO do?

-SAFETEA-LU (Safe, Accountable, Flexible, Efficient Transportation Equity Act-a Legacy for Users) outlines the metropolitan planning process which the MPO must follow.
-This process includes the development of a Regional Transportation Plan (RTP), a Transportation Improvement Program (TIP), and an annual Unified Planning Work Program (UPWP), or budget.
-All of these products must be developed with the consideration of SAFETEA-LU.
+The federal transportation bill, the FAST Act, outlines the metropolitan planning process which the MPO must follow.
+This process includes the development of a Metropolitan Transportation Plan (MTP), a Transportation Improvement Program (TIP), and an annual Unified Planning Work Program (UPWP), or budget.
+All of these products must be developed with the consideration of The FAST (Fixing America’s Surface Transportation) Act.
 These factors emphasize maximizing the use of existing transportation systems, promoting intermodal passenger and freight transportation, conserving natural resources, coordinating land-use and transportation planning, and promoting economic growth.

 The Unified Planning Work Program outlines the planning priorities facing the region and describes all transportation and transportation-related air quality planning activities anticipated in the region within the next one or two-year period.
 It details who will perform the work, the schedule for completion, and the products to be produced.
 The UPWP contains all of the region’s transportation planning projects regardless of funding sources or agencies conducting them.